annedorko/digitalflow/index.md

 ...I think you get the idea.
 I know how to do _a lot_, and I know how to do it well.

-If you are running a business or a product and have found yourself in over your head and aren't even sure what you need, there's a good chance I can help you figure things out.
+If you are running a business or a project and have found yourself in over your head and aren't even sure what you need, there's a good chance I can help you figure things out.

 ## Let's get started.